EmbodyTheLogos/HomeAssistantSecurityTools/README.md

             Lower the number if HomeAssistant server is running on a low-end machine.<br />

 Example: python ha_bruteforce.py -s 192.168.1.1:8080 -u admin -P passwords.txt

+## custom_slowloris <br />
+Please edit the HOST and PORT variables to match with your HomeAssistant server before running the script.